Hurricane | WTNH.com

 Crews and volunteers rescue Florida manatees from canal

-Fast-moving Hurricane Michael menaces Florida Panhandle
+Hurricane Michael ripped through Florida Panhandle ‘like a freight train,’ says resident

-Florida sheriff’s office issues ‘trespass warning’ for Jim Cantore ahead of Hurricane Michael

 Don't Miss